 Any social worker or volunteer who can help the patient with day to day activities and issues such as adjusting to a new diagnosis, managing medications and arranging rides to the hospitals.

-A psychologist, professional counsellor or a life specialist, If your child is diagnosed with Cancer, a child life specialist.
-These are the go-to people who can help with mental and emotional health issues and also personal problems.
+A psychologist, professional counsellor or a life specialist are the go-to people who can help with mental and emotional health issues and also personal problems.
+However, if your child is with cancer, consider a child life specialist.

 A spiritual advisor or a chaplain who can assist you will face mental fears, self-doubts and also queries about life illness.
 They can become your secondary source of support, and you do not have to be pious to talk with a spiritual advisor or a chaplain.